-Any student planning to enter college should take the American College Test (ACT) and/or the Scholastic Aptitude Test (SAT).
-Each Junior will be required to take the ACT or ACT WorkKeys test given at the school.
+Any student planning to enter college is encouraged take the American College Test (ACT) and/or the Scholastic Aptitude Test (SAT).
+Each Junior will be offered the ACT test given at the school.
 Other testing opportunities are given five times a year, they may be taken late in the junior year or early in the senior year if the student is applying to a college for scholarships.
-All information and how to register for these tests are available through the counselor.
+All information and how to register for these tests are available through the administrative office.